cmark0v/linux_hax/linuxhax.rst

 - ``df -h`` - lists mounted drives with size ad free space in human readable format
 - ``du -h`` - check file size. it is recursive by default so it is good to set the max view depth with -d 0. ``du -h -d 0`` file
 - ``lsmod`` -list kernel modules(generally are drivers), whcih are code that can be hotplugged into the kernel. this is used when trubleshooting hardware and driver issues
-- ``modprobe`` -load up a module, they ahve a path thing built in so you can tab tab to see wahts abailable
+- ``modprobe`` -load up a module, they ahve a path thing built in so you can tab tab to see whats available
 - ``time`` -TIMES A COMMAND in human readable down to ms
 - ``date`` -the timestamp in a human readable format, can spit out other formats check man page
 - ``ln`` -typically invoked as ``ln -s``, which creates a symbolic link